 - Appointment scheduling through intake team: Veterans and family members call a designated telephone number at Massachusetts General that is answered by a trained administrative assistant, who directs calls to either the veteran's intake team or family team.
 One of these teams schedules appointments and, as appropriate, makes referrals.
 Except in cases of an emergency, veterans receive an appointment for an assessment and evaluation in approximately 2 weeks.
 In some instances, where the scope of the problem is beyond the mission of the program, family members might speak to a social worker who will refer them to another program or service.
 People receive care regardless of their ability to pay, discharge status, or other circumstances that might make them ineligible to receive VA services.
 However, for those with coverage, the program is required by law to bill the insurance company.

-- Clinical care for veterans: The program offers diagnostic, treatment, and referral services at Massachusetts General and through various community resources.
+- Clinical care for veterans: The program offers diagnostic, treatment, and referral services at Massachusetts General and Spaulding Rehabilitation Hospital.
 A multidisciplinary staff of psychiatrists, psychologists, nurses, social workers, and other clinicians coordinate care with other providers of care for the veteran or family, such as the VA Boston and New England Healthcare Systems.
 The availability of a multidisciplinary team of adult-, child-, and couples-focused clinicians who specialize in PTSD and TBI fills a treatment gap for providers serving veterans and their families.

 - Counseling and support for families: The program offers psychosocial education, counseling, and referrals to all family members of veterans, including spouses, parents, children, siblings, and significant others.
-Services include a parent-support group that addresses deployment, postdeployment adjustment, and reintegration issues; individual counseling for spouses and children; and family counseling.
+Services include a parent-support group that addresses postdeployment adjustment and reintegration issues; individual counseling for spouses and children; family counseling; and a Web-based guidance tool for military parents and school professionals called Staying Strong (www.stayingstrong.org).
 Family services draw on the skills and knowledge of the PACT Program (Parenting at a Challenging Time), which was developed at Massachusetts General to address the issues families face when a parent is living with cancer.
 The program also conducts a variety of community activities for veterans and their families, including family baseball at Fenway Park, sailing with local boating associations, and skiing trips.

-- Community education and training: For their clinical educational offerings, the program uses the combined resources of the Massachusetts General Hospital Psychiatry Academy, the Massachusetts General Hospital Academy, and the VA National Center for PTSD to help disseminate information regarding readjustment issues associated with deployment-related stress, PTSD, and TBI.
+- Community education and training: For their clinical educational offerings, the program uses the combined resources of the Massachusetts General Hospital Psychiatry Academy and the VA National Center for PTSD to help disseminate information regarding readjustment issues for veterans and family members associated with deployment-related stress, PTSD, and TBI.
 In addition to print and video materials, the program provides live and Web-based training to health care providers, with a focus on increasing their understanding of military culture and its impact on their ability to provide direct care.

-- Web-based training: Information provided in November 2012 indicates that in 2012, Home Base and the VA's National Center for PTSD collaborated to present a free, 14-part live, interactive Web series called From the War Zone to the Home Front: Supporting the Mental Health of Veterans and Families.
-More than 5,000 clinicians participated.
+- Web-based training: Information provided in January 2014 indicates that in 2012 and 2013, Home Base and the VA's National Center for PTSD collaborated to present a free, 23-part live, interactive Web series called From the War Zone to the Home Front: Supporting the Mental Health of Veterans and Families.
+More than 8,700 clinicians nationwide have participated in the series, and received continuing education credits.

-- Community activities: Information provided in November 2012 indicates that the program also conducts a variety of community activities for veterans and their families, including minor-league baseball games in the New England area, sailing on the Charles River, visits to the Basketball Hall of Fame, and skiing trips.
+- Veteran and family activities: The program also conducts a variety of community activities for veterans and their families, including minor-league baseball games in the New England area, sailing on the Charles River, visits to the Basketball Hall of Fame, and skiing trips.

-- Research: Information provided in November 2012 indicates that the Home Base Program, working with Massachusetts General Hospital and Spaulding Rehabilitation Hospital, supports research on deployment- and combat-related stress and TBI.
+- Research: The Home Base Program, working with Massachusetts General Hospital and Spaulding Rehabilitation Hospital, supports research on deployment- and combat-related stress and TBI.
 As part of this work, the program identifies veterans who might benefit from participating in clinical trials of new treatments and technologies.
 Examples include a Department of Defense study that investigates the effectiveness of combining the medication Sertraline with evidence-based psychotherapy to reduce symptoms of PTSD.
-The program is also evaluating conjoint couples therapy via telemedicine to treat PTSD symptoms and improve relationships.

 Context of the InnovationThe Red Sox Foundation and Massachusetts General Hospital Home Base Program is the Nation's first partnership between academic medicine and a Major League Baseball team designed to address the invisible wounds of returning Iraq and Afghanistan veterans and their families.
 The program coordinates with the VA New England Healthcare System and the Department of Defense.
 The impetus for the program came from owners, players, and managers of the Boston Red Sox, who decided they wanted to help veterans with TBI and PTSD and their families after two visits to Walter Reed Hospital that followed White House celebrations of the team's World Series victories in 2004 and 2007.
 Deeply moved by their conversations with injured soldiers, team representatives investigated what they could do to help.
 Based on their findings, the owners of the Red Sox contacted the President of Massachusetts General Hospital, and together they agreed to form a partnership to develop the Home Base Program to provide high-quality care to veterans and families regardless of their ability to pay.